federicomariamassari/udacity-dand/projects/p3/dand-p3-wrangle-openstreetmap.md

 As for the `addr:<type>` tags, I believe these have been successfully cleaned.

 ### Enhance OSM data in general
+I tried the [OSM Editing API](http://api.openstreetmap.org/) (specifically, the iD Editor), and I admit that it is not only immediate, but also feels like a good game: it is both engaging and rewarding.
+Yet, as seen before, systematic contributions to OpenStreetMap are made by a very small group of users, probably because the project is not marketed to the general public in the most effective way.
+How could the site grow its active user base?

+__Proposed solutions.__ In my opinion, two roads worth exploring are:
-- Embed OSM data into augmented reality (AR) applications;
+- Embedding OSM data into augmented reality (AR) applications;
-- Use the [blockchain technology](https://www.gim-international.com/content/blog/blockchain-in-geospatial-applications-2) to contribute and validate the data.
+- Using the [blockchain technology](https://www.gim-international.com/content/blog/blockchain-in-geospatial-applications-2) to contribute and validate the data.

+__Benefits.__

+__Anticipated problems.__